alexei-lexx/rmodel/README.md

 Rmodel is an ORM library, which tends to follow the SOLID principles.

-The main thouhgts behind it are:
+The main thoughts behind it are:

 * let you models be simple and independent of the persistent layer,
 * be able to switch the persistent layer at any moment,